MicBrain/Graph-API/README.md

 ### Full Documentation

    We devided this section into two subparts.
 In the first part we provide all methods provided by this API.
 For more information you can look at Graph.java file.
 In the second part we described all classes provided by this package that help users to implement important algorithms related to Graph Theory, such as [BFS] [BFSwebsite], [DFS] [DFSwebsite] and [Shortest Path] [Pathwebsite].
 You can explore Traversal.java BreadthFirstTraversal.java and DepthFirstTraversal.java for exploring the implementation details for graph traversals and ShortestPaths.java and SimpleShortestPaths.java for finding the Shortest Path.
+In this package you can also find some JUnit tests, which were created for documentation purposes.

 ##### METHODS